-In addition, Cara has worked for a U.S. Senator, a U.S. Congresswoman, and also served as a Morocco Instructor and Course Director for Dragons for several summers.
-In 2009, Cara set out to spend two years in um al-dunya while she completed her Masters in Middle East Studies at AUC.
+In addition, Cara has worked for a U.S. Senator, a U.S. Congresswoman, the Democratic Secretary of the Senate, and also as a Dragons Morocco Instructor for several summers.
+From 2009-2011 Cara pursued her Masters degree at the American University in Cairo.
 It was in Egypt, as well as Morocco and Jordan, where Cara conducted her thesis research on factors influencing the increase of U.S. study abroad students in the MENA region.
-Following graduate school, Cara went on to work for a study abroad organization in Washington D.C.
-For six years, Cara designed and implemented study abroad programs for American students in Egypt, Jordan, Morocco, Oman, Tunisia, and the UAE.
+Cara went on to work for a non-profit study abroad organization in Washington D.C.
+For six years, Cara designed and implemented private and government-funded study abroad programs for American college and high school students in Egypt, Jordan, Morocco, Oman, Tunisia, and the UAE.

 Cara returned to Dragons in 2017 where she oversees college study abroad programs and partnerships.
 Cara is actively involved in the Forum on Education Abroad, and is a Certified Professional through the Forum.
 Cara lives in the Washington D.C. area with her family.
 In her free time, she loves playing with her golden retriever, exploring new Arabic dialects, and trying to be an active citizen in the local political scene.